finalyards/ZOO-esp32/comms/ble-custom/README.md

 	The icons show which characteristics you can write to (up arrow), read from (down arrow), or be notified of changes (three down arrows).

-	>[!NOTE]
-	>Please ignore the "Unknown" titles.
+	Please ignore the "Unknown" titles.
 It simply means that the UUID's are not within the set of standardized services/characteristics of the Bluetooth specification.
-You cannot set them, anyways, and `nRF Connect for Mobile` could simply list them as "Custom".
+The `nRF Connect for Mobile` could simply list them as "Custom".
 The UUID's are what matters.

 ### Observe the data (in real time)